AndiGloor/gnMsup1/README.md

     * To avoid this, don't use Range-Polling.
 Instead implement your own "Range"-Function and use timers and statemachine.
   * Push  donesn't wait for Push-clearance, instead it works with a qeue.
     * A second Push during waiting period will also be qeued.
     * If the qeue is full, Push waits blocking until the qeue gets a free space.
-You shoud always avoid this condition.
+You should always avoid this condition.
 * **FULLASYNCHRONOUS**
   * Send donesn't wait for a Push-Answer.
     * A seconds Send or Poll during the waiting period for the Push-Answer will fail.